hxtree/galaxyops/platform/bundle-project/README.md

 workspace and non-workspace dependencies), and put the compress object in a S3 bucket.
 A CodePipeline then is triggered on each object put to deploy the project.
-This prevents the need for a CodePipeline to fetch and process large amounts of code and drastically speeds up CI/CD pipelines allow engineers to ship code faster.
+This prevents the need for a CodePipeline to fetch and process large amounts of code and drastically speeds up CI/CD pipelines, allowing engineers to ship code faster.

 ## References